ytorg/Yotter/README.md

 ### In this new version, Yotter no longer depends on Invidious.
 [Click on this link](https://github.com/pluja/Yotter/tree/master) if you want to go to the old version using Invidious (not updated anymore).

-Yotter allows you to follow your favorite Twitter and YouTube accounts with full privacy using rss feeds in order to gather the latest content from your favourite accounts and builds a *beautiful* feed so you can read them.
-Yotter is written in Python and Flask and uses Semantic-UI as its CSS framework.
+Yotter allows you to follow your favorite Twitter and YouTube accounts with full privacy.
+It helps you gather the latest content from your favourite accounts in a *beautiful* feed so you can stay up to date without compromising your privacy.
+Yotter is written with Python and Flask and uses Semantic-UI as its CSS framework.

 Yotter is possible thanks to several open-source projects that are listed on the [Powered by](#powered-by) section.
 Make sure to check out those awesome projects!